zhouyu9527/momentjs.com/docs/moment-timezone/01-using-timezones/00-intro.md

 title: Using Time zones
 ---

-There are two interfaces for using time zones with Moment.js.
+There are two interfaces for using time zones with Moment.js:

-1. [`moment.tz(..., String)`](#/using-timezones/parsing-in-zone/) is used to create a moment with a time zone.
+`moment.tz(..., String)` is used to create a moment with a time zone.

 It takes all the same arguments as the `moment` constructor, but uses the last argument as a time zone identifier: